-Whether pit of surface mounted, the use of a crane during the installation process can be complicated by the presence of overhead power lines.
-Consult with your supplier to ensure the platforms can be transferred from the delivery trailer to the foundation in a safe and cost-effective manner.
+Whether pit or surface mounted, the use of a crane during the installation process can be complicated by the presence of overhead power lines.
+Consult with your supplier to ensure the platforms transfer from the delivery trailer to the foundation in a safe and cost-effective manner.

 Early in the process, it is critical to review the project with your local authorities to make sure all requirements are understood and met in regards to construction codes, electrical codes, zoning permits, etc.

 Always consider the turning radius of the longest vehicles that may access the system.
 Ideally, vehicles are able to enter and exit the scale platform in a straight line.
 There also needs to be adequate clearance for items that protrude from the vehicle such as side-view mirrors, bumpers, stepping boards, fuel tanks, etc.